 While there are relatively few absolute contraindications to the use of Phagenyx system, the physical aspects of the Phagenyx PNX-1000 catheter should be considered in a similar clinical category to standard nasogastric feeding tubes.
-Therefore, Phagenyx treatment is generally contraindicated in circumstances where it is not possible to pass a standard NG tube, for example, nasal, oral or pharyngeal anatomical abnormalities that preclude passage of a feeding tube, history of oesophageal perforation, stricture or pouch.
+Therefore, Phagenyx treatment is generally contraindicated in circumstances where it is not possible to pass a standard NG tube, for example, nasal, oral or pharyngeal anatomical abnormalities that preclude passage of a feeding tube, history of esophageal perforation, stricture or pouch.
 In addition;

-1. The Phagenyx PNX-1000 catheter should not be used in patients with severe heart failure or end stage COPD in whom there is a concern that a foreign body in the pharynx might impact on their respiratory status.
+1. The Phagenyx PNX-1000 catheter should not be used if the patient has a cardiac or respiratory condition (for example severe heart failure or end stage COPD) where the insertion of a catheter into the throat might impact on their respiratory status.